 - Cancer Prevention Fellowship Program (CPFP) is a multidisciplinary postdoctoral program that trains future leaders in the field of cancer prevention and control.
 Learn more about CPFP.

-Learn more about the advantages of being a DCEG fellow, including our distinctive research environment, mentorship, professional development, compensation and benefits, and commitment to diversity and inclusion.
+We encourage you to explore the advantages of being a DCEG fellow, including our distinctive research environment, mentorship, professional development, compensation and benefits, and commitment to diversity and inclusion.

-If you are invited to interview, you may be asked to visit our offices and/or laboratories to meet with investigators and current fellows.
+- If you are invited to interview, you may be asked to visit our offices and/or laboratories to meet with investigators and current fellows.

-Note: In order to be approved for logistical and physical access to NIH facilities and systems, candidates must be able to pass a federal background check using Standard Form-85 (SF-85).
+- In order to be approved for logistical and physical access to NIH facilities and systems, candidates must be able to pass a federal background check using Standard Form-85 (SF-85).

-Further: Section 14 of the form asks, "In the last year, have you used, possessed, supplied, or manufactured illegal drugs?"
+- Section 14 of the form asks, "In the last year, have you used, possessed, supplied, or manufactured illegal drugs?"
 The question pertains to the illegal use of drugs for controlled substances in accordance with Federal laws, even though permissible under state laws.